Offline workers within the construction and manufacturing industry are ‘conflicted’ in their emotions

-Here at Inpulse, our unique focus is on emotional analytics so that we can delve deep into how people really feel.
+Here at Inpulse, as an employee engagement survey platform, our unique focus is on emotional analytics so that we can delve deep into how people really feel.
 The emotional analytics gives us insight into over 60,000 employees who work within Construction and Manufacturing.

 However, stress relating to the employees’ work remains to be seen across industries, which is actually becoming more apparent in recent years, after the pandemic.
 This presents the businesses with challenges to retain talent, and employees are facing the forefront of the uncertainty coupled with the expanding workload and ongoing symptoms of burnout.